“Shall we, shan’t we?”

 Some people love change which helps with the “letting go” process.
 I’ve always loved change but as my health has progressed for the worst, I am now longing for stability, security and safety.

 I no longer want to be surrounded by things in my home which remind me of what I can’t do.
-I need to set up my new home in an enabling way.
-Everything in it needs to provide, or point to, freedom, independence, ease of care.
+I needed to set up my new home in an enabling way.
+Everything in it needed to provide, or point to, freedom, independence, ease of care.

 I need my home to be full of things I love to look at, enjoy.
 It needs to inspire me to live my best life possible.

-It’s exciting to have the opportunity to let go and welcome the new.
-It feels like I’m on an adventure to a better life.
-Even though my health to some degree is forcing the change, we are being proactive and doing it before we absolutely have to.
+It was ultimately exciting to have the opportunity to let go and welcome the new.
+It felt like I was on an adventure to a better life.
+Even though my health to some degree forced the change, we were being proactive and doing it before we absolutely had to.

-It’s taken a bit of courage, by my husband and I, to be proactive when my health is so unstable.
-We could have just stuck our heads in the sand and found multiple reasons why it’s all too hard.
-Believe me the list of reasons is endless.
+It’s took a bit of courage, by my husband and I, to be proactive and move house when my health was and is so unstable.
+We could have just stuck our heads in the sand and found multiple reasons why it was all too hard.
+Believe me the list of reasons was endless.

-It is hard, but it’s incredibly exhilarating to do something which points to having a future, a new beginning.
-It’s breathing life into our souls.
-It’s giving new hope.
+It was hard, but it was incredibly exhilarating to do something which pointed to having a future, a new beginning.
+It breathed life into our souls.
+It gave new hope.

 Keeping My Eyes Fixed On The Goal

-The next month or so will be full on and I do have moments of wondering how I’m going to make it.
+The actual move was full on and I did have moments of wondering how I was going to make it.

-I’m keeping my eyes on the goal.
+I kept my eyes on the goal.
 Imagining myself settled and relaxing with a cuppa in my new home.
 Just like I have enjoyed today.
 Pure bliss.

-Letting go is definitely worth it, especially if holding on is causing you to miss out on something new, something wonderful, something right.
+Letting go was and is definitely worth it, especially if holding on is causing you to miss out on something new, something wonderful, something right.

-Letting go, can bring amazing relief and even joy, once the sorrow passes.
+Letting go, can bring amazing relief and even joy, once the sorrow (and pain) passes.

 Weeping may tarry for the night,